IanP96/joke_generator_gemini_test/readme.md

 Complete the punchline is an online game where AI generates jokes and you have to complete the punchline.

-Powered by Google Gemini Flash 1.5.
+Powered by Google Gemini 2.0 Flash.

 ## How to play